FNLHub/Git-Intro/Readme.md

 `add` | Add file contents to the index
 `status` | Show the working tree status
 `commit` | Record changes to the repository
+`fetch` | Download objects and refs from another repository `pull` | Fetch from and integrate with another repository or a local branch `push` | Update remote refs along with associated objects

 ### Command Prompt/Terminal